superbet-group/vite-plugin-esm-federation/packages/lib/README.md

 });
 ```

-## How Shared Dependencies Work

-When you configure `shared` dependencies in your federation setup, the plugin ensures that these dependencies are handled correctly to prevent version conflicts and duplicate loading across microfrontends.

 ### The `window.__ESM_FEDERATION_SHARED` Global

 The plugin automatically injects a global variable `window.__ESM_FEDERATION_SHARED` into the host application's HTML.
 This variable contains an array of the shared dependency names you've configured: